nathanssantos/svelte-ts-boilerplate/README.md

 yarn prepare
 ```

-3 - Install all the necessary extensions on VS Code:
+3 - Install all the necessary extensions for VS Code:

 - Svelt for VS Code
 - Eslint